sanjsingh07/Domi-chain/docs/src/cli/deploy-a-program.md

 solana program deploy --buffer <KEYPAIR_PATH> <PROGRAM_FILEPATH>
 ```

-### Closing buffer accounts and reclaiming their lamports
+### Closing buffer accounts and reclaiming their tock

 If deployment fails there will be a left over buffer account that holds
-lamports.
+tock.
 The buffer account can either be used to [resume a
 deploy](#resuming-a-failed-deploy) or closed.
 When closed, the full balance of
 the buffer account will be transferred to the recipient's account.